On the nature of buckling instability in galactic bars: Making pretzels from bananas

 The transformation of other stellar orbits after buckling can be understood using 3D Lissajous curves.
 These curves can be parametrized as

-where $a,b,c$ are the amplitudes of the oscillations along $x,y,z$, respectively, and $m$ is the ratio of vertical to horizontal frequency.
-It is assumed here that in the horizontal plane $xy$ the orbits were and remain ellipses, that is they originate from the x1 orbits well-known from the classical studies of the orbital structure of bars.
+where $a,b,c$ are the amplitudes of the oscillations along $x,y,z$, respectively, and $m$ is the ratio of the vertical and the horizontal frequency.
+It is assumed here that in the horizontal plane $xy$ the orbits were, and remain, ellipses; that is, they originate from the x1 orbits.
 In this case, $f_y = f_x$ before buckling and $f_y' = f_x'$ after buckling.
-On the other hand, the ratio between the vertical and horizontal frequency varies during buckling and changes from $f_z/f_x > 2$ before the event to $f_z'/f_x' \le 2$ afterwards, as discussed above.
-For resonant orbits, $f_z' = 2 f_x$ so a banana orbit is obtained for $m=2$ in equation~(\ref{lissa}).
-With the constant $\phi_0 = 0$, varying $\phi$ from 0 to $2 \pi$ we obtain the ``pure'' banana shown in the lower panel of Fig.~\ref{pretzels}.
-For this plot I assumed $a = a_x' = 7.3$ kpc (in agreement with the values from Table~\ref{properties} for $f_x = f_x' =5$ Gyr$^{-1}$) and $b = c = a/2$.
-Adopting a non-zero value of $\phi_0$ shifts the banana orbit toward an $\infty$-like orbit, for example the orbit shown in Fig.~\ref{resorbit} was obtained with $\phi_0 = -\pi/5$.
+On the other hand, the ratio of the vertical and the horizontal frequency varies during buckling and changes from $f_z/f_x > 2$ before the event to $f_z'/f_x' \le 2$ afterwards, as discussed above.
+For resonant orbits, $f_z' = 2 f_x,$ so a banana orbit is obtained for $m=2$ in Equation~(\ref{lissa}).
+With the constant $\phi_0 = 0$, varying $\phi$ from 0 to $2 \pi,$ we obtain the ``pure'' banana shown in the lower panel of Fig.~\ref{pretzels}.
+For this plot, it was assumed that $a = a_x' = 7.3$ kpc (in agreement with the values from Table~\ref{properties} for $f_x = f_x' =5$ Gyr$^{-1}$) and $b = c = a/2$.
+Adopting a nonzero value of $\phi_0$ shifts the banana orbit toward an $\infty$-like orbit; for example, the orbit shown in Fig.~\ref{resorbit} was obtained with $\phi_0 = -\pi/5$.

-At the end of the first phase of buckling all orbits can be approximated as banana-like orbits with $f_z' = 2 f_x$.
-Using equation~(\ref{fxpsi}) one gets a relation between the frequencies after buckling
+At the end of the first phase of buckling, all orbits can be approximated as banana-like orbits with $f_z' = 2 f_x$.
+Using Equation~(\ref{fxpsi}), one obtains a relation between the frequencies after buckling:

 where $n = (1 + \psi)/(2 \psi)$ and the values of the parameter $n$ for the selected orbits are given in the last column of Table~\ref{properties}.
-In order to obtain the new orbits from the Lissajous curves given in the parametric form (\ref{lissa}) one thus needs to replace $m=2$ valid for the banana orbits with $(2 - 1/n)$.
+In order to obtain the new orbits from the Lissajous curves given in the parametric form (\ref{lissa}), one needs to replace $m=2,$ which is valid for the banana orbits, with $(2 - 1/n)$.
 These values are obviously equal to the $f_z'/f_x'$ ratios given in the third column of Table~\ref{properties}.
 The orbits obtained in this way using the Lissajous curves are shown in Fig.~\ref{pretzels}.
-The sizes of the orbits along $x$ were adjusted to the values of $a = a_x'$ from Table~\ref{properties} while $b = c = a/2$ and $\phi_0 = 0$ were kept for all of them.
-It should be noted that in order to close, the orbits require to cover $4 \pi$, $6 \pi$, $8 \pi$, and $10 \pi$ in $\phi$ for $n = 2,3,4$ and 5, respectively.
+The sizes of the orbits along $x$ were adjusted to the values of $a = a_x'$ from Table~\ref{properties}, while $b = c = a/2$ and $\phi_0 = 0$ were kept for all of them.
+It should be noted that in order to close, the orbits are required to cover $4 \pi$, $6 \pi$, $8 \pi$, and $10 \pi$ in $\phi$ for $n = 2,3,4,$ and 5, respectively.